Victor-El/csv2jsonjs/README.md

 # csv-json
-A CSV to/from JSON converter
+A CSV to/from JSON converter library